eOnofri04/AlphaStructures.jl/docs/src/index.md

 # 1 - AlphaShape.jl

-`AlphaShape.jl` is a [Julia](http://julialang.org) library to ...
+`AlphaShape.jl` is a [Julia](http://julialang.org) library that provides some tool for point cloud analysis.

-In this documentation it is explained a little brief of theory and how to apply it in computer science.
+With `AlphaShape.jl` you can:
+ - evaluate the ``\alpha``-Shape of a point cloud
+ - compute the ``\alpha``-Filtration of a point cloud
+ - build the ``\alpha``-Complex of a point cloud
+ - find some basics about Persistent Homology evaluation of a cloud of points

+In this documentation we present the problem and the related solution we have implemented so far both from the mathematical and the computer science point of view.

 ## Dependencies